google/zetasql/docs/operators.md

 `( ( x * y ) / z )`

-All comparison operators have the same priority, but comparison operators are not associative.
+All comparison operators have the same priority, but comparison operators aren't associative.
 Therefore, parentheses are required to resolve ambiguity.
 For example:

 `(x < y) IS FALSE`